MKTO

-MKTO is an American pop and hip hop duo, consisting of Malcolm Kelley and Tony Oller.
+MKTO is an American pop and hip hop duo, consisting of Malcolm Kelley and Tony Oller from Los Angeles.
 Their self-titled album was released on January 30, 2014, by Columbia Records.
 In July 2015, the duo released their first extended play, titled Bad Girls EP.
 As of 2022, the band has sold over 1 million records worldwide.
+The name "MKTO" is derived from the first letters of the names and surnames of the members at the time of its founding "MK" for Malcolm Kelley and "TO" for Tony Oller; it also stands for "Misfit Kids and Total Outcasts".

 Career

 2010–2012: Formation

 Malcolm Kelley and Tony Oller met in 2010 while filming the Nickelodeon television series Gigantic, in which their characters played best friends.
 They later formed as a duo and came up with the name MKTO, which represents the combined initials of their names and surnames, MK for Malcolm Kelley and TO for Tony Oller.
 They elaborated upon the inspiration for their name, saying: "It also stands for what our album kind of is: Misfit Kids and Total Outcasts – just like the kids we were in high school".